 For those who are being exposed to this topic for the first time, it may take several readings and several weeks to understand all the implications of multi-echelon, because of multi-echelon mathematics break with the previous assumptions held by most supply chain professionals.
 But “getting” something the first time should not necessarily be a goal of understanding complex subject matter.
 Complex subjects often require multiple exposures.
 Once understood, the multi-echelon method of inventory positioning in the supply network cannot help but be seen as significantly superior to the old ways of determining the best place for the stock to be positioned.
 Although often ignored or trivialized, multi-echelon planning is truly an equal partner to inventory optimization in MEIO.

-Brightwork Explorer for Service Level & Stock Management
+Brightwork Explorer for Service Level & Safety Stock Setting

 Steve Wedell, MCA Solutions